-Part of our club is engaged in naming un-named wrecks.
+We are all about diving unnamed wrecks.
 We dive in the English Channel, near Beachy Head, in an area strewn with wrecks from collisions and two World Wars.
-A surprising number of these wrecks are still un-named or incorrectly named.
+A surprising number of these wrecks are still unnamed or incorrectly named.
 To date we have named seven wrecks

 For info email firstname.lastname@example.org